hixair/Data-center-temperature-monitor/README.md

 This is my first complete project that involves CAD design, 3D printing, electronics prototyping, C code (I am not a developer ;) and webhooks.

 Goals of this project :
-- Getting temperatures from the 3 sensors (AC, back of the cabinets and ambient)
+- Getting temperatures from the 3 sensors (AC, back of the server racks and ambient)
 - Log the temperatures and build a graph to monitor trends overtime.
 - Send live alerts when a temperature level is reached.